Skip to content

 SolarWatch’s central disc evokes a digital sundial.
 Its combination of daylight hours and weather conditions provides a valuable tool, especially for photographers seeking optimal moments to capture stunning shots.

 That’s the free version.
-Optional annual IAP expands the app’s scope substantially.
-An augmented reality (AR) view overlays the sun’s path on to what your camera can see, and a top-down map illustrates the sun’s direction at any given time.
-Furthermore, it adds granular notifications with offsets, for example so you could set a repeating alert 30 minutes after sunrise, for your daily morning walk.
+Optional IAP expands the app’s scope.
+An augmented reality (AR) view overlays the sun’s path onto what your camera can see, and a top-down map illustrates the sun’s direction at any given time.
+Furthermore, it adds granular notifications with offsets, so you could set a repeating alert 30 minutes after sunrise, ready for your daily morning walk.

-Whether you’re a photography enthusiast or not, SolarWatch’s thoughtful design makes it well worth exploring – regardless of if you stick with the free app or plump for the paid version’s extras.
+Whether you’re a photography enthusiast or not, SolarWatch’s thoughtful design makes it well worth exploring – regardless of whether you stick with the free app or plump for the paid extras.

 Get SolarWatch